Nomansari/jQuery/README.md

-jQuery is a fast, small, and feature-rich JavaScript library designed to simplify client-side scripting of HTML.
-It adheres to the principle of "write less, do more," abstracting common, complex JavaScript tasks into concise, easy-to-use methods.
+jQuery is a fast, small, and feature-rich JavaScript library designed to simplify client-side scripting of HTML.<br> It adheres to the principle of "write less, do more," abstracting common, complex JavaScript tasks into concise, easy-to-use methods.